tsinghua-ideal/Syno/docs/plans.md

 - [x] Before generating an Op, test sizes of new dimensions to make it legal.
 - [ ] Redesign generation algorithm for each Op.
+- [ ] Accept FLOPs constraints in Sampler, and generate MapReduceOp's accordingly.

 ### Pruning